aquarium and pond answers, information, articles, resources

 The hatchling Dactylogyrus is ciliated similar to a paramecium.
 Once a host is found the water-borne Dactylogyrus larvae has eye spots that enable it to swim away from light and burrow into the fishes' gill cover as the fish respires.

-In my experience in a healthy aquarium or pond, one or two fish in the aquarium/pond have a large enough parasite infection to be irritated.
+From my experience in a healthy aquarium or pond, even if one or two fish in the aquarium/pond have a large enough parasite infection to be irritated, if the larva fails to find a host, it dies.

 However in poorly filtered and/or crowded ponds or in particular aquariums, these conditions increase the likelihood the larva will find a host.
 Once attached, it may take a week to mature and start producing eggs.
-The adult Gill Fluke is assumed to only live 5-10 days.
-Improving filtration and over crowding is as important as treatment.

 With larger ponds, generally isolating the fish in a tub or small "play pool" is all that is necessary for treatment, assuming crowding and filtration is not a problem or improved.